Kaysims/Grip-Club/README.md

 ## Bugs Unfixed :

 1. Google dev tools flagged "Serve images in next-gen formats" which states that png images should be changed to WebP or AVIF format.
 I did attempt to do this and used a website to convert images to AVIF called [AVIF converter](https://avif.io/) however it would not download to my computer giving me an error message.
-I decided to stick with the png images for this project.
+So I decided to stick with the png images for this project.
 In the future, I will work out and understand how to use AVIF and Webp to ensure this does not happen again.

 <details><summary><b>Next-gen Image Unfixed Bug</b></summary>